Soviet5lo/SlashTHEM/README.md

 Credit also goes to Edoardo Spadolini for adding server specific code.

-There's a lot of missing mentions here due to SlashTHEM mostly being a hodgepodge of code from other patches and variants, if I've missed any I do apologise.
+There's a lot of missing mentions here due to SlashTHEM mostly being a hodgepodge of code from other patches and variants, if I've missed any I do apologize.